There are a million dog run ideas on the internet, but MegaGrass is here to help narrow it down the top 10.

 Best Materials for Dog Run

 Choosing the right materials for your run can spell the difference between having an “ok” dog run and a great one.
 And nobody wants just “ok”, right?
 Spend your money on the best materials available for your dog runs.
 Don’t cut corners because if you buy material, you might have to deal with rebuilding a dog run if it can’t withstand your dog’s roughhousing or the weather.
-Besides your fur baby deserves the very best from you.
+Besides your dog deserves the very best.

 Many dog owners across the country use concrete, gravel, or mulch for their floors.
 But those aren’t your only options!
 Wood is a great material that could work well with a dog run.
 Plus, it would work best with a product like MegaPet covering it.

-MegaPet is made of a high-quality patch of artificial turf designed to handle life with your adorable, four-legged family member.
-MegaPet grass is chemical-free and lead-free.
-You can relax knowing the material we use is safe for your pet to roll around in without the hassle of dirt and mud.
-And thanks to the built-in drainage system, MegaPet grass is easy to clean.
+MegaPet is made of a high-quality patch of artificial turf designed specifically to handle doggy traffic and various weather conditions.
+MegaPet grass is 1100% chemical/lead/latex free.
+You can relax knowing the material we use is safe for your pet to roll around in while also eliminating the hassle of dirt and mud.
+Thanks to the built-in drainage system, MegaPet grass is easy to clean.
 Simply hose down turf with water and use soap.
 Water passes through fibers easily.
 With EverFlow Technology, you can drain 23 gallons of fluid per hour.
-MegaGress is designed to withstand the abuse of roughhousing and all weather conditions for up to 25 years.
-With a range of blade types and stitch patterns, our fake grass is designed to be thick and lush all year round.
+MegaPet is designed to withstand heavy doggy traffic and all weather conditions for up to 25 years.
+With a range of blade types and stitch patterns, our pet grass is designed to be thick and lush all year round.
 There are a variety of sizes to fit your needs!
 We have standard dog pad sizes and custom sizes just for your extra small dog!
-Our grass pads are the perfect home essential for your fur baby.
+Our grass pads are the perfect home essential for any dog owner.

 For the fence, you can go with the popular chain link.
 There are also plenty of options to choose from.
 A picket fence is good if you only have a toy dog to contain.
 You can also go for really tall partitions for the dog run if your pet has the hops.
 A cattle fence could also do the job.

-Pet owners usually put dog runs underneath a big tree, but we all know that many homes in the United States don’t have that luxury.
-If that is the case, you should have a cover installed in your dog run.
-A tarpaulin or a DIY roof made out of wood would do.
+Pet owners usually put dog runs underneath a big tree, but if you don't have a tree, don't worry.
+Another option could be to have a cover installed in your dog run.
+A tarpaulin or a DIY roof made out of wood can be both practical and visually pleasing.
 You can also have a dog house built in the run.

 There are also plenty of accessories you can have in the pet run.
 A dog potty is a great fixture in the run.
 Putting in toys and other tools to help them eat is also beneficial.
 Having more than the recommended dog run space will also improve your pooch’s quality of life.

 Synthetic turf designed for pets is the perfect surface for your dog run.
 Natural-looking artificial grass can both beautify your area and turn it into doggie heaven.
-We at MegaGrass have the perfect product for you and your fur baby.
+We at MegaGrass have the perfect product for you and your dog, introducing: MegaPet!